queryluke/masseffect-5e-data/text/en/armor/onyx-armor.md

 ---
 name: Onyx Armor
-features:
-  - 10 shields (regen 5). +1 AC
----
+flavor: >-
   Onyx Armor is one of Aldrin Labs' armor lines and used by Alliance special forces personnel.
 A minor upgrade to stock medium armor.
+---
+- 10 shields (regen 5). +1 AC